praveen24sriv/Reddit-Bot-/README.md

-# Reddit-Bot-
+# Reddit-Bot
-THIS IS A PYTHON REDDIT BOT WHICH REPLIES ON COMMENTS HAVING KEYWORD "SAD" WITH "POSITIVE / INSPIRATIONAL" QUOTES
+<h1>This is a Python Reddit Bot which replies on comments having keyword "SAD" with "POSITIVE" / "FUNNY" quotes</h1>
 <br>